Design principles of the cytotoxic CD8+ T-cell response: Results

 \subsection{Endogenous T-cell programs are shaped by minimizing harm from autoimmunity and acute infections}

-Although the relative evolutionary pressures exerted by different threats are unknown, we can still pose a principled multi-objective problem for the effector program, i.e., find a design $\vec \theta$ that minimizes the weighted sum of harms across pathogen archetypes:
+Although the relative evolutionary pressures exerted by different threats are unknown, we can still pose a principled multi-objective problem for the effector program, i.e., find a design {$\vec \theta_\text{min}$} (eq.~\ref{eq:theta}) that minimizes the weighted sum of harms across a desired set of pathogen archetypes:

-where $\lambda _i\in [0, 1]$ with the constraint $\sum_i \lambda_i=1$.
-The weights $\{\lambda_i\}$ determine the relative importance of each archetype in determining the optimal design $\vec \theta'$.
-The solution to this family of problems forms a simplex over which $\lambda_i's$ vary (Fig.~\ref{fig4}A; SI Appendix).
-This approach accommodates uncertainty about the empirical prevalence of each type of infection and the preferences/contingencies of evolution.